Parsafrr/chess/README.md

 ## Notes

 - This project is intended as a learning / demo project.
 The AI implementations are simple and can be optimized.

+## License & attribution

+This project is licensed under the MIT License (see `LICENSE`).
+You are welcome to view, fork, and reuse the code under the terms of the MIT license.
+When redistributing or reusing code from this repository, please:

+- Retain the `LICENSE` file and copyright notice.
+- Give visible credit to the original project and author (for example: "Based on chess by Parsafrr").

+If you need a special permission (for example, a separate commercial or proprietary license beyond the MIT terms) or would like an explicit attribution line to include in your product, please contact the repository owner `Parsafrr` via GitHub to request permission.

+Note: the text of the `LICENSE` file is the authoritative legal statement.
+The above are requests and best-practice guidance to ensure proper credit.